PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/_build_html/_sources/integration.rst.txt

 2. `Build shared library for using the TensorFlow C++ library <https://github.com/FloopCZ/tensorflow_cc>`_

 3. `CMake <https://cmake.org/>`_

+.. note:: **Archive/Static library** (.a) VS **Shared library** (.so)

+         *Archive libraries* (.a) are statically linked i.e when you compile your program with -c option in gcc.
+So, if there's any change in library, you need to compile and build your code again.

+         The advantage of .so (*shared object*) over .a library is that *they are linked during the runtime*, i.e. after creation of your .o file -o option in gcc.
+So, if there's any change in .so file, you don't need to recompile your main program.
+But make sure that your main program is linked to the new .so file with in command.

 Integrate the model into HTM
 ----------------------------